 Other parts of Wales can be reached from England via their own routes.
 There are direct trains from London Euston and Manchester to Llandudno, Bangor and Holyhead; and from Birmingham, Shrewsbury and Crewe to the North Wales coast and the Llŷn Peninsula.

 National Rail Enquiries is a source of information for all passenger rail services in the UK.

 Cardiff Airport is located just outside our capital, and there are regular bus and rail links to the city centre and other parts of South Wales.
 Around 80 minutes in the air takes you to European hubs such as Amsterdam and Paris, and there are frequent domestic services to destinations including Newcastle, Edinburgh, Glasgow, Aberdeen and Belfast.
 You can also take a 50-minute flight to Anglesey, with unparalleled views over the most scenic parts of Wales.

 Since May 2018, a daily Qatar Airways flight operates between Cardiff and Doha.
-It provides a Welsh connection to more than 150 destinations across six continents, including key routes to Australia, Thailand, India, South Africa, Hong Kong and China.
+It provides a Welsh connection to more than 150 destinations across six continents, including key routes to and from Australia, Japan, Thailand, India, South Africa, Hong Kong and China.

 Although Cardiff is by far the largest airport within Wales, the country is easily accessible from nearby airports in England.
 Liverpool John Lennon Airport and Manchester Airport are both well placed for North Wales (Liverpool is only around 60km or 40 miles from Wrexham).